guirreri/gridsome-netlify-cms-issue/README.md

 ## Issues

 Netlify CMS' relation widget appears to be the only way to create a one-or-more list of pre-defined items.
-However, when using the relation widget, there does not appear to be a way to properly reference the Post with one or more of the dynamically created Blogs.
+While I can now properly reference a Post with one or more of the dynamically created Blogs, a Blog can not have any properties other than `id` and `title`.

 ## Setup (Default starter for Gridsome)